This information explains what anxiety is and how to manage it.

 Learn relaxation techniques.
 Relaxation techniques, such as deep breathing, meditation, and acupressure (putting pressure on parts of your body to help you relax) can help you manage your anxiety.
 Ask your healthcare provider for more information on relaxation techniques.

-- Listen to and follow along with the Integrative Medicine Service’s free meditations on www.mskcc.org/meditation.
+- Listen to and follow along with the Integrative Medicine Service’s free meditations on www.msk.org/meditation.

 - You can also try acupressure to help relieve anxiety.
-To learn how to do acupressure on yourself, read our resource Acupressure for Stress and Anxiety.
+To learn how to do acupressure on yourself, read Acupressure for Stress and Anxiety.
 Depending on your treatment, you may bruise easily so talk to your healthcare provider before trying acupressure.

 - Medication.
 If your anxiety is getting in the way of your daily activities, medication may be helpful.
 Different types of medications are available to treat anxiety.
 For more information, talk with your healthcare provider or call 646-888-0200 to make an appointment with the Counseling Center.